Clearing your name is our #1 priority.

 Furnishing Alcohol to a Minor

-It is illegal in New Mexico to furnish alcohol to a minor in a licensed establishment.
+Providing alcohol to a minor in a licensed establishment is illegal in New Mexico.
 An adult proven to have provided a minor with alcohol in violation of the law is guilty of a fourth-degree felony, faces a potential prison sentence and/or fines, and will bear the burden of being a convicted felon.
 If the server was lied to about the minor’s age and was reasonably led to believe that the minor was 21 or older, the adult responsible for the deception, rather than the server, could be convicted of a fourth-degree felony.

 Potential Civil Liability under the Dram Shop Law